SYNC 2021 Calendar

 MERCY

-All the other seasons have a festival either on the first day or very early in the season.
-Mercy Season is different.
-The whole season is leading up to the only holiday in the whole season, which is the Day of Atonement (Yom Kippur).
 The reason is that mercy is the only thing which we have to put into practice in order to receive it ourselves.
 We do not have to show power in order to receive God's power.
 We do not have to show freedom in order to receive God's freedom.
 But as we receive God's mercy, we do have to show mercy.
 Jesus says this three times in three verses, Matthew 6.12, 14, and 15.

-So the whole Mercy Season we are preparing for the final day by forgiving everyone else of everything we have against them.
+So during the whole Mercy Season we are preparing for the final day by forgiving everyone else of everything we have against them.
 Then when the Day of Atonement arrives, we can freely receive and celebrate God's mercy, which Jesus gave his life to bring to us.

-It takes grit to get through the wilderness years.
-Jesus warned us that we would face shame and persecution because of him.
-Grit Season therefore includes All Saints Day, which originally was called "All Martyrs Day."
-At first the church celebrated a day for each prominent martyr, like Stephen in Acts 7, but later when there got to be too many martyrs to each have their own memorial day, they created one day for all of them--"All Martyrs Day."
+At first the church celebrated a day for each prominent martyr, like Stephen in Acts 7, but later when there got to be too many martyrs to each have their own memorial day, the Church created one day for all of them--"All Martyrs Day."
 The International Day of Prayer for the Persecuted Church is usually scheduled on a Sunday near this date for this reason.

 VISION